Drank (soft drink)

 Drank is a soft drink sold in the United States and Canada.
-It is marketed as an "Anti-Energy" drink which causes relaxation as opposed to a sugar or caffeine jolt.
+It is marketed as an "Anti-Energy" drink that causes relaxation as opposed to a sugar or caffeine jolt.

 Drank contains three active ingredients: melatonin, rose hip, and valerian root.

 Drank's slogan is "Slow Your Roll".

 Introduction and availability

-Drank was introduced and manufactured by Innovative Beverage Group of Houston, Texas in January 2008.
+Drank was introduced and manufactured by Innovative Beverage Group of Houston, Texas, in January 2008.
 It was widely available in many convenience stores and saw brisk sales.
 In 2012, a new flavor, "Island Time", was introduced, but to a lukewarm response.
 Poor sales of both flavors saw the product disappear off store shelves in 2013.
-In 2014, Drank was sold to Source Financial Group, L.L.C., who reintroduced the brand but greatly reduced its availability.
-Currently, it is only sold online or in very select convenience stores in the Houston, TX and Saginaw, MI area.
+In 2014, Drank was sold to Source Financial Group LLC, which reintroduced the brand but greatly reduced its availability.
+Currently, it is only sold online or in very select convenience stores in the areas of Houston, TX, and Saginaw, MI.

 Controversy

 Drank and similar commercial products have been criticized for their potential to serve as gateways to the dangerous illegal concoctions of cough syrup colloquially known as purple drank.
 At a mental health conference in February 2010, Ronald Peters of the University of Texas Health Science Center said of Drank: "They're taking the name, and they're trying to market it to young people."
 He described the beverage as "the worst thing I've ever seen on the street since the making of candy cigarettes".